waocats/crabgo/src/doc/src/reference/specifying-dependencies.md

 specific *version* of the `time` crate, it actually specifies a *range* of versions and allows [SemVer] compatible updates.
 An update is allowed if the new version number does not modify the left-most non-zero digit in the major, minor, patch grouping.
-In this case, if we ran `cargo update -p time`, cargo should update us to version `0.1.13` if it is the latest `0.1.z` release, but would not update us to `0.2.0`.
-If instead we had specified the version string as `1.0`, cargo should update to `1.1` if it is the latest `1.y` release, but not `2.0`.
+In this case, if we ran `crabgo update -p time`, crabgo should update us to version `0.1.13` if it is the latest `0.1.z` release, but would not update us to `0.2.0`.
+If instead we had specified the version string as `1.0`, crabgo should update to `1.1` if it is the latest `1.y` release, but not `2.0`.
 The version `0.0.x` is not considered compatible with any other version.

 [SemVer]: https://semver.org